PixelPizza/Bot/README.md

     * show all orders
   * remove
     * remove an order if it doesn't follow the rules
+  * servers
+    * show all servers the Pixel Pizza is in
   * unclaim
     * unclaim a claimed order
 </details>